 Tips & Tricks

-- Ice Magic spells and effects (wand of frost, wand of cold, etc.) will extinguish any flame clouds they strike, but are consumed in doing so.
+- Certain icy spells and effects will extinguish any flame clouds they strike, but are consumed in doing so.
 You can use Conjure Flame to block enemy ice attacks this way.

 - Conjure Flame was removed in 0.30.
 It was replaced by Cigotuvi's Dreadful Rot and Volatile Blastmotes.